 - 1. Carry out orders to implement the voyage plan as directed by the officer of the watch. - 2.
 Perform the duties of a "lookout" on a vessel. - 3.
 Perform the duties of a "helmsman" on a vessel under the officer of the watch. - 4.
 Safely assess the potential risk from an accidental chemical release; respond appropriately based on the level of threat to both people and the environment. - 5.
-Exhibit safe work habits in daily and emergency situations on the deck of a vessel.
+Exhibit safe work habits in daily and emergency situations on the deck of a vessel. - 6.
+Operate and maintain deck equipment on a vessel both in port and at sea. - 7.
+Show respect for co-workers on a confined vessel through personal hygiene, sanitary practices, and appropriate personal interactions. - 8.
+Develop food menus and shopping lists, and prepare healthy and nutritious meals on the vessel.

-Seamanship • Vessel Operations • Welding
+Truck Driving • Vessel Operations • Welding